Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Statistical performance of the analytical minimization method

-The electromagnetic component of an air shower carries the majority of the energy of the primary particle E$_\mathrm{shower}$, and the electromagnetic energy E$_\mathrm{em}$ can be estimated directly from the radiation energy \cite{Glaser:2016qso}.
-For each antenna, the radio signal pulse determines the energy deposition per unit area, called energy fluence.
-For an antenna array, the spatial integral over the energy fluence measures the radiation energy from the primary particle in the working frequency band of the antennas.
-Hence, we can reconstruct the primary energy from the reconstructed electric field.
+The electromagnetic component of an air shower carries the majority of the primary particle’s energy and can be estimated from the radiation energy \cite{Glaser:2016qso}.
+At each antenna, the electric field can be used to determine the energy fluence, which is the radiation energy deposited per unit area.
+A spatial integral of the energy fluence across the antenna array yields the total radiation energy within the detector’s frequency band.
+The energy fluence is given by \cite{Aab_2016, welling2021reconstructing}:

-The energy fluence is defined as the integral of the squared electric field within the signal time window, which represents the total deposited energy per area accumulated at the location of the antenna.

-with \( \vec{E}\) as the reconstructed electric field, c the light speed in vacuum and $\epsilon_0$ the permittivity in vacuum.
+with \( \vec{E}\) as the reconstructed electric field, c the speed of light in vacuum and $\epsilon_0$ the vacuum permittivity.